gravitational/gravity/docs/6.x/quickstart.md

 # Introduction

-This Quick Start Guide will help you quickly evaluate Gravity by packaging, and installing a multi-node Kubernetes application.
+This guide will help you quickly evaluate Gravity by packaging, and installing a sample multi-node Kubernetes application.

-We will use [Mattermost](https://www.mattermost.org/), an open sourced chat application for teams, as a sample application.
+We will use [Mattermost](https://www.mattermost.org/), an open source chat application for teams.
 Mattermost represents a fairly typical web application and consists of an HTTP request handling process which connects to a PostgreSQL instance.

-Before we start, you may want to review the
-[Gravity Overview](overview.md) to get familiar with basic concepts of the Gravity system.
+Before we start, you may want to go over the [Gravity Overview](overview.md) to get familiar with basic concepts of the Gravity solution.

 ## System Requirements

 Gravity is a Kubernetes packaging solution so it only runs on computers capable of running Kubernetes.
-For this QuickStart, you will need:
+For this tutorial, you will need:

-* A x86_64 Linux machine or VM for packaging/building an application bundle.
+* A x86_64 Linux machine or a VM for building a cluster image.
-  Usually it's commonly called "a developer's box".
+  Let's call it "a developer's box".
 * We recommend taking a look at the [list of supported Linux distributions](requirements/#distributions).
 * [Docker](https://get.docker.io) version 1.8 or newer.
 Run `docker info` before continuing to make sure you have Docker up and running.